 1. Job title and company name

 Every entry in the work experience section should include the role title, company name, and location.
 A city and state is enough.
-Look at work experience resume samples to decide if you want to use italics, bolding, or underlining to make this section more visually appealing but still applicant tracking system (ATS) compatible.
+Look at work experience resume samples to decide the best resume font and if you want to use italics, bolding, or underlining to make this section more visually appealing but still applicant tracking system (ATS) compatible.

 2. Dates of employment